jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 - D18.
 Re-derived here 2026-09-21: the unit is `Type=forking` with
   `ExecStart=/bin/bash -c "... startup"`, no `PIDFile=` and no `Restart=`.
 - D19 (detect and report, no recovery; the report lives in a separate unit).
+- Readiness window, measured by the reporting side 2026-09-21 and binding on this design: mgmt answers 500 while it initialises, for roughly 20 to 30 seconds after a plain service restart and about 48 seconds after a host reboot (observed 500 at 28 s and 38 s, then 200 at 48 s).
+A reboot therefore needs roughly twice the restart allowance.
+The health check must not report failure inside that window, or every boot produces a false failure.
+- The same host returned unaided after a reboot: the unit was active 5 seconds in and the first journal line for it that boot is systemd starting it, so nothing here needs to add boot-time recovery.
+- Do not build the check on scanning the journal for error words.
+On hosts provisioned this way `sudo` records the full text of the scripts it runs, so such a scan matches script text and reports events that did not happen; the reporting side counted phantom OOM entries that way.
+Checking the processes is the reliable path, which is what this design already does.

 ##### Implementation Plan